 During Windows Hello set up in Windows 11 or Windows 10, it’s compulsory to create a PIN as well.
 The PIN makes sure you can still login in case Hello fails to work.
 It is common to get Windows 10 PIN error while setting up Hello.
 This guide will talk about those errors and how you can resolve them.

-An of the error message is – Something went wrong, and we couldn’t set up your PIN, Error 0x80070032.
+One of the error messages is – Something went wrong, and we couldn’t set up your PIN, Error 0x80070032.

 Just before we start deep diving into error codes, there are few things you should do which can fix most of the problems.
 It includes trying to create a PIN again, Sign-in/ Sign-out, and reboot the device.

 1] Sign out and then sign in again

 Here is the list of error codes which can be resolved with a simple sign out and sign in again with the same account.
 These error codes are transient.

 - 0x801C044E: Failed to receive user creds input